sudarshankannan/LibrarySystem/README.md

 - In application.properties, be sure to replace PASSWORD with your password
 - In Eclipse, be sure to right click on the "LibrarySystem" folder in your project explorer and click "Run As" -> Maven Build.
 If needed, be sure to specify in the configuration settings for the "goal" to be "package"
 - ^^This is how you BUILD the package.
+- If you want to run via eclipse, right click "LibrarySystem.java" and click "run as Java application"
+- open application @ localhost:8085
 </details>

 ### Docker Instructions (Run on Docker)